Interpretable Features for the Assessment of Neurodegenerative Diseases through Handwriting Analysis: Results

 \subsection{Classification Results}

 This subsection discusses the classification results obtained from the different handwriting tasks analyzed in this study.
 The results are discussed by examining each group comparison individually.
-The models' performance is evaluated regarding accuracy (ACC), F-1 score (F1), and AUC.
+The models' performance is evaluated in terms of accuracy (ACC), F-1 score (F1), and AUC.
 Table \ref{tab:classification_results} presents results obtained using the Bagging classifier.
-The Appendix includes comprehensive experimental results from the RF and MLP classifiers.
+Since the BG classifier consistently outperformed the other two classifiers we tested—RF and MLP—in terms of accuracy, F1-score, and AUROC in the different tasks considered, we present and discuss the results obtained with this classifier in the main text for the sake of simplicity.
+The experimental results for RF and MLP are provided in the Appendix.

-When comparing AD against PD, the \textbf{Copy Image} and the \textbf{Point Dominant} tasks exhibit the best performance in terms of accuracy (91) and F1-Score (91).
+When comparing AD* against PD, the \textbf{Copy Image} and the \textbf{Point Dominant} tasks exhibit the best performance in terms of accuracy (91) and F1-Score (91).
 The \textbf{Copy Image} task involves visual perception and fine motor skills, the latter of which is particularly impaired in PD.
 Moreover, the \textbf{Point Non-Dominant} task reports the highest AUC score (94), indicating its efficacy in discriminating between the two conditions \cite{jose2020altered}.
-This is intriguing as mirror movement or mirroring dystonia have been described in Task Specific Dystonia and other movement disorders as a way to unmask and characterize latent dystonia features~\cite{quattrone2023reflection}; in our PD cohort, this task may be abnormal in PD subjects who are prone to the development of dystonic features - a finding generally though to be absent in AD.
+This is intriguing as mirror movement or mirroring dystonia have been described in Task Specific Dystonia and other movement disorders as a way to unmask and characterize latent dystonia features~\cite{quattrone2023reflection}; in our PD cohort, this task may be abnormal in PD subjects who are prone to the development of dystonic features - a finding generally thought to be absent in AD.

 In the comparison between the PD and PDM group, the \textbf{Spiral PaTaKa} task stands out with the highest accuracy (73) and F1 score (71).
 Spiral drawing tasks are known for their sensitivity in assessing motor skills due to their complexity and demand for coordinated movements.
 Given the significant impact of PD on motor function, tasks like spiral drawing can provide valuable insights into motor impairment severity.
 The task reporting the highest AUC is \textbf{Copy Text}.